deshmukhakshay321/deshmukhakshay321.github.io/README.md

 ## Access it here: https://deshmukhakshay321.github.io/

-A portfolio website, built with Hugo and Github pages, containing all the projects, publications and posts I've been involved with.
+A portfolio website, built with Hugo and Github pages, containing all the projects and posts I've been involved with.
 Also contains my latest CV.